Pediatric Eye Care

 Amblyopia (Lazy Eye)

 Amblyopia is a condition where one eye does not reach visual acuity as fast as the other eye, causing vision problems.
+It can be caused by eye misalignment (strabismus), refractive error, or deprivation (something blocking the vision, like a cataract or a droopy eyelid).
 This condition can be hard for parents to diagnose because it may not be outwardly visible.

 When caught early, amblyopia is usually treatable with glasses or contact lenses.
-Placing an eye patch on the strong eye is also effective in forcing the “lazy eye” to develop normally.
-So, if you notice any strange vision habits with your infant or young child, it is best to schedule an eye exam as quickly as possible.
+Placing an eye patch on the strong eye or using a dilating eye drop (atropine treatment) to blur the vision in one eye are also effective in forcing the “lazy eye” to develop normally.